bsoung/rails-company-page/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Xiang Horse (Rails Refactor)

+Xiang Horse is a Beijing-based startup focusing on creating products and services that are environmentally sustainable.
+They have worked with the local government of Inner Mongolia to improve the grassland's conditions.
+This is a on-going project to refactor their website from static HTML to Rails by utilizing Ruby and Javascript.

+## Motivation

+* Clean, modern UI for a good user experience.
+* Fully functional blogging platform with real time comments.
+* A drag and drop portfolio section for greater flexibility.

+## Technologies

-* Ruby version
+* Rails

-* System dependencies
+* Postgresql

-* Configuration
+* Redis

-* Database creation
+* JQuery

-* Database initialization
+* Coffee Script

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Action Cable

+### Contributers
-* ...
+* bsoung